learn-co-curriculum/ember-crud-lab/README.md

 * Define a route handler in `app/routes/resources.js` that will find and return all of the resource records.
 * Define a route hanlder in `app/routes/resources/resource.js` that finds and returns the record for a given resource, use the `resource_id` from params.

-Let's more on to some templates for now.
+Let's move on to some templates for now.
 We'll come back to the route handlers for creating a new resource and deleting a resource in a bit.

 ### Part III: Templates